meeshkan/property-based-testing-introduction/README.md

 [![CI](https://github.com/meeshkan/introduction-to-property-based-testing/workflows/CI/badge.svg)](https://github.com/meeshkan/introduction-to-property-based-testing/actions?query=branch%3Amaster)
 [![Chat on Gitter](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/meeshkan/community)

-This repository contains the [article draft](ARTICLE.md) introducing property-based testing and working test code in python.

-We've created a [GitHub repository](https://github.com/meeshkan/beginners-guide-to-property-based-testing) to go with this guide.
-All of the featured code examples exist there as unit tests and include instructions for how to execute them.

-The full guide associated with this repository
+This repository contains the source code for our article: [From 1 to 10,000 test cases in under an hour - A beginner's guide to property-based testing]().

+Most of the tests are written with [Hypothesis](https://hypothesis.readthedocs.io/en/latest/), a Python library for generative test cases.

-[Chat with us on Gitter](https://gitter.im/meeshkan/community) if you run into problems or have any questions!
+If you run into problems or have any questions, please [open an issue](https://github.com/meeshkan/beginners-guide-to-property-based-testing/issues) or [reach out to us on Gitter](https://gitter.im/meeshkan/community).

 ## Table of Contents
 - [Running the tests](#running-the-tests)